aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ### Clean-up

-* Update deprecated features:
+#### Update deprecated features

  - Delete features deprecated in this release
  - Update wagtail.utils.deprecation

-For example, lets say we are releasing wagtail 0.5:
+For example, lets say we are releasing wagtail 3.5:

-1. Look for RemovedInWagtail05Warning messages and remove the features they are warning about
+1. Look for RemovedInWagtail35Warning messages and remove the features they are warning about
 2. In wagtail.utils.deprecation:
-    - Delete RemovedInWagtail05Warning
+    - Delete RemovedInWagtail35Warning
-    - Change RemovedInWagtail06Warning to a DeprecationWarning
+    - Change RemovedInWagtail36Warning to a DeprecationWarning
-    - Create a new warning called RemovedInWagtail07Warning which inherits from PendingDeprecationWarning
+    - Create a new warning called RemovedInWagtail37Warning which inherits from PendingDeprecationWarning

+#### Drop support for old versions of Django

+Search the code base for `django.VERSION` and `DJANGO_VERSION`.
+Remove any code for versions of Django that are no longer supported in future releases.
+Look in `setup.py` to check which versions of Django are currently supported.

+#### Remove old `versionadded` notes in the docs

+`versionadded` notes for old versions of Wagtail should be removed from the docs. `versionadded` tags are kept for two releases.
+If Wagtail 3.5 had just been released, `versionadded` notes from version `3.4` should be dropped.
+This will leave `versionadded` notes for only version 3.5 in the docs, with notes added for 3.6 being added for the next release.